groupcincy/InvoiceLion/README.md

 [![Join the chat at https://gitter.im/Usecue/InvoiceLion](https://badges.gitter.im/Usecue/InvoiceLion.svg)](https://gitter.im/Usecue/InvoiceLion?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Software developers during the day and "Invoice Lions" at night...
 We are twin brothers and freelance software developers with a hobby: We like to build online tools and we like to share.
 We needed an Invoicing system and decided to build our own.
+Invoicing should be open and free.
 We use InvoiceLion ourselves, and continuously improve this tool.
-We aspire to be the WordPress of Invoicing, so we would love to get feedback from you to build this tool together!
+We aspire to be the WordPress of Invoicing, so we would love to get feedback from you.
+Let's build this tool together!
 Are we doing a good job?
 What needs to be improved (first) or added?
 [Let us know](https://gitter.im/Usecue/InvoiceLion)!

 ## InvoiceLion.com